XavierJiezou/pyyaml/README.md

 ```
 Note: By default, the `setup.py` script checks whether LibYAML is installed
 and if so, builds and installs LibYAML bindings.
 To skip the check
-and force installation of LibYAML bindings, use the option '--with-libyaml':
+and force installation of LibYAML bindings, use the option `--with-libyaml`:
-'python setup.py --with-libyaml install'.
+`python setup.py --with-libyaml install`.
 To disable the check and
-skip building and installing LibYAML bindings, use '--without-libyaml':
+skip building and installing LibYAML bindings, use `--without-libyaml`:
-'python setup.py --without-libyaml install'.
+`python setup.py --without-libyaml install`.

 # Usage
 When LibYAML bindings are installed, you may use fast LibYAML-based